pawelrusak/fullstack-e-commerce/README.md

 </p>

 > [!IMPORTANT]
-> The project is at an early stage of development rally so it currently only contains a lib with UI components.
+> The project is at an early stage of development so it currently only contains a lib with UI components.
 > You can view the UI components using Storybook, to do this go to the [Storybook](#storybook) section.

 ## Table of Contents